 Because clinical studies are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-Twenty-four subjects were evaluated in study LEVP2005-1/B for routine prophylaxis.
+Twenty-four subjects were evaluated in the randomized, placebo-controlled, crossover, routine prophylaxis trial.

-There were no treatment-emergent serious adverse reactions in study LEVP2005-1/B.
+There were no serious adverse reactions in the randomized, placebo-controlled, crossover, routine prophylaxis trial.

-Adverse reactions in trial LEVP2005-1/B that occurred in at least two subjects during CINRYZE (c1 esterase inhibitor [human] freeze dried powder) prophylaxis, irrespective of the causality assessment, are given in the following table:
+Adverse reactions in the randomized, placebo-controlled, crossover, routine prophylaxis trial (n=24) that occurred in at least two subjects ( ≥ 8%) receiving CINRYZE are given in the following table:

 (N = 24)

-More than 9000 doses of CINRYZE (c1 esterase inhibitor [human] freeze dried powder) have been administered to over 180 patients in all controlled and open label clinical studies.
-All patients were evaluated and found negative for seroconversion to parvovirus B19, Hepatitis B, Hepatitis C and HIV.
+More than 14,000 doses of CINRYZE have been administered to over 260 different patients in all completed, controlled and open-label clinical studies.
+All patients who were evaluated were found negative for seroconversion to parvovirus B19, Hepatitis B, Hepatitis C and HIV.
+(See WARNINGS AND PRECAUTIONS, Transmissible Infectious Agents)

 Read the Cinryze (c1 esterase inhibitor [human] freeze dried powder) Side Effects Center for a complete guide to possible side effects